liefery-it-legacy/it-career-ladder/product-management-roles/Product_Manager_2.md

 **Build a product vision**
 * You know the reasons and motivations behind our product design decisions and you are actively catching up with your knowledge about past decisions by asking questions about why things are the way they are.
-* You can estimate the business value and the rough development effort of a feature request or bug fix and prioritize them accordingly.
+* You can estimate the business value and the rough development effort of a feature request or bug fix.
+* You actively prioritize our backlog based on input from our executive team and make hard decisions what _not_ to do to keep our product vision focused and clean.
+For smaller scale decisions (how urgently do wwe need to fix this bug?) you make judment calls on your own.
+* You identify unused product features and suggest them for removal.

 **Process & Tooling**
-* You have learned which tools we use for which job and for which communication purpose and you know how to use them.
+* You know and influence which tools we use for at which stage of our process to communicate with stakeholders and engineers.
+You use them effectively and you help others to do the same.
 * You know and continuously shape and improve the process that a feature takes from the first description of a problem until it is deployed to production.

 **Know what else is out there**